-USGs cartographers commissioned for military service during www brought back with them knowledge of aerial photography.
-Throughout the 1920s, the USGS experimented with photogrammetry, but it was not until the 1930s when the TVA's need for complete topographic maps of the entire Tennessee Valley and time constraints of the mapping led the USGS to establish a "Multiplex" mapping office in Chattmonetary.
-The shifts to view a threa dimensional terrain surface hu constraints of the mapping led the USOS to establish a Multiplex mapping once in Chattanooga, TN.
-The ability to view a three-dimensional terrain surface by doubly reflecting the overlap area (a/k/a "stereomodel") of a pair of stereo-photos in a Multiplex stereoplotter effectively replaced the requirements of field sketch-ing.
+USGS cartographers commissioned for military service during WWI brought back with them knowledge of aerial photography.
+Throughout the 1920s, the USGS experimented with photogrammetry, but it was not until the 1930s when the TVA's need for complete topographic maps of the entire Tennessee Valley and time constraints of the mapping led the USGS to establish a "Multiplex" mapping office in Chattanooga, TN.
+The ability to view a three-dimensional terrain surface by doubly reflecting the overlap area (a/k/a "stereomodel") of a pair of stereo-photos in a Multiplex stereoplotter effectively replaced the requirements of field sketching.
 An operator could fix a vertical floating mark at a preset elevation in the stereomodel and trace contours to represent the terrain.
-Similarly, tracing a road or other planimetric feature in the stereomodel but allowing the mark to change elevation along the feature provided recording of all required planimetric 837 eatures for the topographic map.
+Similarly, tracing a road or other planimetric feature in the stereomodel but allowing the mark to change elevation along the feature provided recording of all required planimetric

+837 features for the topographic map.